phalcon/documentation/docs/traits.md

 Consolidating shared behavior in traits keeps the implementation in one place: a fix or improvement to a trait is immediately picked up by every class that uses it.

 The traits follow the layout of the components they support, so a trait lives under a namespace that mirrors its area of responsibility.
-For instance, array helper traits live under `Phalcon\Traits\Support\Helper\Arr`.
+For instance, array helper traits live under `Phalcon\Traits\Support\Helper\Arr`, while wrappers for native PHP functions live under `Phalcon\Traits\Php`.

 !!! info "NOTE"